benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

   seem to figure it out.
 Why?
 - OMG Teal gets venom spawn in week 2 of month 3
 - Bug: eye of magi is no longer pointed at Eillyn

+### Play 20 (Green)

+- Bug: taverns not deleted when hero gate opened - FIXED
+- I have ZERO gold at the start. - FIXED
+- No sanctuary!
+Both my heroes died - FIXED
+- Bug: I can build the tavern in Deer's Leap - FIXED
+- Where are all the magic shrines and altars? - FIXED
+- Bug: No city hall in Deer's Leap - FIXED
+- Need more gold and resources early - FIXED
+- Lake is 1 tile too wide to cross in 1 day